 Instead of just sending a standard text-based email, there are other, more creative ways that you can grab a potential customer’s attention.

-- The Case Study.
+- Use a case study.
 Showing potential customers what you are capable of is one way to convince them to get in touch.
 Take a look at some of the past projects you have worked on and start creating a few case studies.
 Use a case study about a client in the same or similar industry to prove what you are capable of.
 Be sure to display the case study in a creative, results-driven way though in order to make your email unique and visually appealing.
 And don’t forget to make it about your client’s business.
 Think personalized and relevant!

-- The Video Audit.
+- Offer a free video audit.
 Another way that you can prove what you are capable of is to offer a free video audit to clients.
 First, construct an email with the free offer.
 If the client agrees, record a screencast video that outlines your observations as well as your recommendations.
 Make the video conversational and easy to understand.

 Think of referrals as reviews.
 The majority of today’s online users will turn to reviews and look for recommendations before they try anything new.
+This is why many companies ask for reviews on Google and Yelp.
 Imagine the difference a warm introduction from a past client can make to your chances of winning a new client.

 Everyone likes getting something for free, especially if it’s going to benefit their business.
 If you have the budget and resources, creating a free SEO tool could help you draw in more leads.
 If hiring a developer to assist you with this is not in your budget, there is a wide variety of white label SEO tools that you can use to make this happen.